Teckdegen/stellaai/README.md

 - Refresh the page if connection issues persist

 ### AI Generation Issues
-- Check that your GROQ_API_KEY is correctly set
 - Ensure you have internet connectivity
 - Try rephrasing your request if the AI doesn't understand